 Types of collaborative content

-So with all of those advantages established, what kinds of project work best for collaboration?
+So with all of those advantages established, what kinds of projects work best for collaboration?
 Here are some of the most popular options:

 - Topical Roundups